| |

-Manufacture of American trains started just after the turn of the century, about 1906.
-Up to World War II most of them were in tin-plate and die-cast metal.
-After World War II plastics replaced the tin-plate, while the use of die-cast continued.
-Less well known is the slightly smaller 2 rail 'S' gauge.
+...North American three rail 'O' gauge electric trains, run on approximately 20 volts A.C.
+They are coarse scale 'O' gauge and differ from modern British 'O' gauge in their use of the third rail, and of A.C., rather than D.C.
+However some early Hornby electric trains used this system.
+The manufacture of these American trains started just after the turn of the century, about 1906.
+Up to World War II, most of them were in tin-plate and die-cast metal.
+After World War II plastics replaced the tin-plate, while use of die-cast continues.
+Less well known is the slightly smaller 2 rail ‘S’ gauge. |

-The following is a brief precis of their manufacturers history, with apologies for any omissions: |
+The following is a brief precis of their manufacturers history, with apologies for any omissions:. |

 |